alexwu-bayarea/code-observability/README.md

 ### MCP for data collection and tool calling
 all metrics are metrized query, which means all the raw metrics are time series data.
 These metrics will be published to MCP server.
+Raw metrics data will be post process based on how MCP function call is defined.
+For example, the function tool 'SLA abnomoly' will extract notable sla metrics (error rate, latency) as signals.

+### Devops assistant
+The chat assitant will do function calling based on chat context.

 ## Evaluation
 ### LLM-AS-Judge with Human Feedback